skotopes/arfarius/README.md

 About
 ============

-WMP - minimalistic audio player written in c++ with Qt.
+Arfarius - minimalistic audio player written in c++ with Qt.

 Main features: